-A nephrologist in Mukhtar A Shaikh Hospital focuses on kidney disorders of a patient.
+A nephrologist in Mukhtar A. Sheikh Hospital focuses on kidney disorders of a patient.
 They evaluate, diagnose, monitor, and manage patients of moderate-to-severe kidney diseases.
 The duration of treatment depends on the severity of kidney dysfunction of a patient.
 A nephrologist treats conditions that impact the kidneys directly or indirectly.

-The common conditions that are treated by the best nephrologist in Mukhtar A Shaikh Hospital include:
+The common conditions that are treated by the best nephrologist in Mukhtar A. Sheikh Hospital include:

 Abnormal growths of the kidneys and cancers of the kidneys are also dealt with by nephrologists.